ts33kr/granite/README.md

   for the reference coding and info.

   + A strong layer for implementing conventional application APIs.
-  The REST architecture is shipped out of the box, with posibility of deep customization to fit in any architecture on top of HTTP.
+  The REST architecture is shipped out of the box, with possibility of deep customization to fit in any architecture on top of HTTP.
   Has a built in support for advanced features, like the embedded declarative documentation and testing subsystems wired into it.